bcgov/MyGovBC-MSP/ACCESSIBILITY.md

 The following technologies have been test with this application, chosen because of their popularity and coverage using data from http://webaim.org/projects/screenreadersurvey6/:

-1. TODO: JAWS IE 11?
+1. JAWS IE 11 on Windows 10
-2. TODO: NVDA Firefox?
+2. NVDA Firefox (evergreen) on Windows 10
-3. TODO: VoiceOver iOS?
+3. VoiceOver on Mac OS (should get iOS coverage)

-## AngularJS 2 Implementation Patterns
+## Implementation Patterns

 ### Tab Indexing
 TODO: Yiling to write